Subba Shastry

 Subba Shastry is a 1966 Indian Kannada-language film, directed and produced by M. V. Krishnaswamy.
-The film is based on the novel Aashadhabhoothi by A. N. Murthy Rao.
+The film is based on the play Aashadhabhoothi by A. N. Murthy Rao.
 It stars Kalyan Kumar, K. S. Ashwath, Arunkumar, Chandrakala, Harini, Mynavathi and G V Shivanand.
-The film has musical score by Doreswamy Iyengar and S. Krishnamurthy with the title song sung by Srirangam Gopalaratnam.
+The film has musical score by Doreswamy Iyengar and S. Krishnamurthy.

 Soundtrack

 The music was composed by Doreswamy Iyengar and S. Krishnamurthy.